Admissions Policy and Procedures

 Sheffield High School for Girls is a fee-paying independent school, but seeks to be as accessible as possible to all able girls, regardless of their parents’ ability to pay by the provision of scholarships and bursaries at 11+ and 16+.
 Scholarships are awarded based on performance in the entrance examination and bursaries are awarded on a means tested basis.
 Please see the School’s bursaries and scholarships booklet for full details of the awards available at 11+ and 16+.

-The key criterion for admission, in addition to the availability of places, is the girl’s ability to access the curriculum of the school.
 Usual entry points are at 4+, 7+, 11+, 14+ and 16+, but girls are admitted at other times when vacancies occur.
-Admission to the school is based on performance in an assessment, on interview with the Head or Head of the Junior School and, if transferring from another school, a report from the previous school.
+Admission to the school is based on performance in an assessment, an interview with the Head or Head of the Junior School and, if transferring from another school, a report from the previous school.

-• The GDST is committed to equal opportunities in education.
+• The GDST is committed to equal opportunities in education and does not unlawfully discriminate regarding entry.
 Admissions to GDST schools will adhere to the GDST’s Equal Opportunities Policy

 • The GDST is firmly committed to offering a single-sex education for girls.
 In our experience, students in girls’ schools are less constrained in their choice of subjects, show a greater propensity to take risks and innovate, perform better in examinations, have more opportunities to show leadership, and are less likely to conform to gender stereotypes.
 For these reasons, GDST parents and students choose a predominately single-sex environment over other available options